mrkkrp/philosophy-notes/elbow-room-dennett/notes.md

   can one value values?
 The idea of such a thing is enough to make one's head spin.”
 Perhaps this is where the limit of our reason starts to manifest itself, that's where we start to reveal our sphexish streak.

+## 3. Control and self-control

+* What we fear—or at any rate a very important part of what we fear—in determinism is the prospect that determinism would rule out control, and we very definitely do not want to lose control or be out of control or be controlled by something or someone else—like a marionette or puppet.
+What we must do, then, is perform a long overdue bit of “ordinary language philosophy”, to see what we actually have in mind when we yearn for control and fear its loss.
+* A controls B if and only if the relation between A and B is such that A can drive B into whichever of B's normal range of states A wants B to be in.
+For something to be controllee it just needs to have a variety of different states it can be in, but for something to be a controller its states must include desires—or something “like” desires—about the states of something else.
+* Control can be verified empirically.
+* Foreknowledge is what permits control.
+* Control can be indirect.
+For example we can control Y by controlling X that controls Y. We can exercise control by introducing intentional changes to the environment of the thing we want to control, provided we know how that thing is going to react to the changes to the environment.
+* Can we view the environment itself as a sort of minimal agent, and say that it does the controlling?
+Skinner: “We may disagree as to the nature or extent of the control which the world around us holds over us, but some control is obvious.
+Behavior must be appropriate to the occasion.”
+Thus Skinner would say that the goal of the NASA engineers was to design the explorer vehicles so that they would come to be controlled appropriately by the Martian world about them.
+* Next, Dennett talks about what it would mean to be controlled by the environment in the “right” way, in “benevolent” way, etc. Finally, he rightly agrees that the environment per se does not exercise any control since it lacks any desires, so it is not an agent in that sense.
+* Causation can be entirely inscrutable—utterly cost in a tangled web of coincidence—and still be causation.
+MK: it looks like Dennett wants to say that causation is not necessarily a reliable means of control?
+* Laplace's superior intelligence would presumably fail to see the difference [between traceable and untraceable causation], and if offered a job at casino, would be just as capable of controlling a game of roulette as any billiards experts would be capable of controlling a game of billiards.
+Such a superhuman intelligence could also, no doubt, control one of us as easily as we control Sphex.
+* We always want to have some elbow room, we plan in such a way to remain in control.
+* If agent A is to control object B, A must solve the epistemic problem of identifying the parameters of B's operation.
+When two agents compete, each trying to control the other, there is thus competition for information, which each trying to conceal as much as possible about its own plans, its knowledge of the other's plans, and so forth, while obtaining as such “intelligence” as possible about the other.
+“If my opponent gets the edge, it may be able to find some way of treating me the way the biologist treated poor Sphex, some way of controlling my activity *in the wrong of sort of way*, a way that is contrary to my interests.”
+* We are not so opposed to being controlled by an agent that only tells us the truth and provides argumentation of its entire evidence-gathering operation.
+But even then we might want first-hand access to the information in order to avoid being controlled by the way it is filtered.
+* All things considered we are entitled to want a bit of “radical freedom” in order to remain in control, avoid being too fully understood.